Lockheed C-130 Hercules: Improved versions

 The extended-range C-130E model entered service in 1962 after it was developed as an interim long-range transport for the Military Air Transport Service.
-Essentially a B-model, the new designation was the result of the installation of 1,360 USgal Sargent Fletcher external fuel tanks under each wing's midsection and more powerful Allison T56-A-7A turboprops.
+Essentially a B-model, the new designation was the result of the installation of 1,360 USgal external fuel tanks under each wing's midsection and more powerful Allison T56-A-7A turboprops.
 The hydraulic boost pressure to the ailerons was reduced back to 2050 psi as a consequence of the external tanks' weight in the middle of the wingspan.
 The E model also featured structural improvements, avionics upgrades, and a higher gross weight.
-Australia took delivery of 12 C130E Hercules during 1966–67 to supplement the 12 C-130A models already in service with the RAAF.
+Australia took delivery of 12 C-130Es during 1966–67 to supplement the 12 C-130A models already in service with the RAAF.
 Sweden and Spain fly the TP-84T version of the C-130E fitted for aerial refueling capability.

 The KC-130 tankers, originally C-130F procured for the US Marine Corps (USMC) in 1958 (under the designation GV-1) are equipped with a removable 3,600 USgal stainless steel fuel tank carried inside the cargo compartment.
-The two wing-mounted hose and drogue aerial refueling pods each transfer up to 300 USgal/min to two aircraft simultaneously, allowing for rapid cycle times of multiple-receiver aircraft formations, (a typical tanker formation of four aircraft in less than 30 minutes).
-The US Navy's C-130G has increased structural strength allowing higher gross weight operation.
+The two wing-mounted, hose-and-drogue, aerial-refueling pods each transfer up to 300 USgal/min to two aircraft simultaneously, allowing for rapid cycle times of multiple-receiver aircraft formations, (a typical tanker formation of four aircraft in less than 30 minutes).
+The Navy's C-130G has increased structural strength, allowing higher-gross-weight operation.